JavenCao/Tailored_SV_thala/README.md

 # tailored_SV_thala

 This repository describes the general workflow for thalassaemia structural variation(SV) detection.
 Common thalassaemia SV includes deletions and du(tri)plications, such as South East Type deletion(--SEA), alpha-3.7kb deletion(-a3.7) and alpha-4.2kb deletion(-a4.2), depending on the local epidemiology.
+Also, compound rearrangments, such as --SEA/a3.7 can happen and cause Hb H disease.

-Here, we want to emphasize that the input alignment BAM files should **not** go through rescue process in point mutation/Indel detection paradigm.
+Here, we want to emphasize that the input alignment BAM files should **not** go through re-align process in point mutation/Indel detection paradigm.
 If you start with a large BAM file from whole genome sequencing, you are suggested to extract BAM records within the hemoglobin regions to accelerate the calling process, and perhapes the command likes:

     samtools view -h -L Thalassaemia_hg19_genome.bed -b -o output.bam input.bam